sedhossein/clean-code-with-clear-coder/README.md

 - working hard and Honestly, and say your opinions and Protests , and enjoy life and proud of yourselves .
 Happy Code ^^

-- uh,the most dangres killers, are deadlines :c
+- uh,the most dangres killers, are deadlines :c  finish them to come back to relaxing ...

 - in every position and conditions, have your business for yourself, work for it ;)
 - keep in mind these words :